wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

 9. How do you manage demand, and supply resources?

    For a workload that has balanced spend and performance, ensure that everything you pay for is used and avoid significantly underutilizing instances.
-A skewed utilization metric in either direction has an adverse impact on your organization, in either operational costs (degraded perform
+A skewed utilization metric in either direction has an adverse impact on the organization, in either operational costs (degraded perform

    * <strong>Perform an analysis on the workload demand</strong> over time.
 Ensure the analysis covers seasonal trends and accurately represents operating conditions over the full workload lifetime.
 Analysis effort should reflect potential benefit: for example, time spent is proportional to the workload cost.

-   * <strong>Implement a buffer or throttle to manage demand</strong> - Buffering and throttling modify the demand on your workload, smoothing out any peaks.
-Implement throttling when your clients perform retries.
+   * <strong>Implement a buffer or throttle to manage demand</strong> - Buffering and throttling modify the demand on each workload, smoothing out any peaks.
+Implement throttling when clients perform retries.
 Implement buffering to store the request and defer processing until a later time.
-Ensure your throttles and buffers are designed so clients receive a response in the required time.
+Ensure throttles and buffers are designed so clients receive a response in the required time.

    * <strong>Supply resources dynamically</strong> - Resources are provisioned in a planned manner.
 This can be demand-based, such as through automatic scaling, or time-based, where demand is predictable and resources are provided based on time.
 These methods result in the least amount of over or under provisioning.